-When you’re craving a cookie from your favorite bakery, but it’s snowing and 4 degrees outside, crank up the oven and make these Giant Bakery Style Chocolate Chunk Cookies in the comfort of your warm and toasty home.
+When you’re craving a cookie from your favorite bakery, but it’s snowing and 4 degrees outside, crank up the oven and make these Giant Chocolate Chip Cookies in the comfort of your warm and toasty home.

 Yes, yes this is another post about chocolate chip cookies.
 I would apologize, but I don’t believe there’s much room for sorrys when chocolate is involved.